The Play That Goes Wrong Tickets - Duchess Theatre

 Where Are The Best Tickets To The Play That Goes Wrong Located In The Theatre?

 The Duchess Theatre is one of the West End's smallest and most intimate venues.
-Thankfully, there is very little restricted view seating, so if you require tickets to The Play That Goes Wrong with clear views of the stage you are in luck.
-The best seats in the stalls are found in the central aisle seats, with row J being particularly good.
-The front row of the dress circle is also worth looking at, and row D of the dress circle can often be good value and offer good legroom.
+Thankfully, very few tickets to The Play That Goes Wrong have restricted views.
+The best seats are in the central aisle seats in the stalls (especially row J).
+In the dress circle, the front row is also worth a look, and row D is good value with good legroom.

 Is It Easy To Find Cheap Tickets To The Play That Goes Wrong?

-There is value to be found for bargain hunters looking to secure good deals for tickets to The Play That Goes Wrong for both evening and matinee midweek performances during off-peak periods.
-The show does get busy at the weekends and during school holidays though so try to avoid these if looking to save money on the ticket price if possible.
+There is value for both evening and matinee midweek performances during off-peak periods.
+The show does get busy at weekends and during school holidays, though, so try to avoid these if possible.

 Are There Any Tickets To The Play That Goes Wrong That Should Be Avoided?

 Seats at the back of the stalls, on the sides, in rows L, M, N & O feature a slight restriction to the view for some scenes and should be avoided if possible.
-It is advisable to study the seating plan before purchase as although this is a small theatre there are quite a few price bands that can make some tickets to The Play That Goes Wrong good value (and vice versa!)
+It is advisable to study the seating plan before purchase, as although this is a small theatre, there are several different price bands.

 Is It Best To Book The Play That Goes Wrong Tickets In The Stalls Or The Dress Circle?

-The Duchess Theatre is a small West End theatre with two levels of seating and a capacity of 503.
-The Dress Circle on the first floor is narrower than the Stalls down below, with both sections offering views that fall into different price bands that can sometimes be exploited to maximise value, and keep prices down.
+The dress circle on the first floor is narrower than the stalls below, with both sections featuring different price bands that can sometimes be exploited to maximise value and keep prices down.

-Premium seats are in the central Stalls where the raking begins, before the overhang from the Circle starts, with seats on each side towards the end of the rows providing side-angled views.
-The seats at the front of the Dress Circle in the centre also have a perfect view.
+Premium seats are in the central stalls where the raking begins.
+Seats on each side towards the end of the rows provide side-angled views.
+The seats at the front of the dress circle in the centre also have a perfect view.

-The Duchess Theatre has several box seats in the Dress Circle which can seat up to four patrons, and are ideal if you are looking for a more private and spacious experience.
+The Duchess Theatre has several box seats in the dress circle.
+These can seat up to four patrons and are ideal for a more private and spacious experience.
 Each box is accessed via a private entrance and has moveable chairs to provide maximum legroom and comfort.
-There are some minor restrictions to the view from some of the box areas.
+There are some minor restrictions on the view from some areas.

 Address